 In a huge and frenetic city like Mumbai, it can be daunting to navigate and explore on your own, especially if it’s the first time you’re travelling alone.
 I booked a female tour guide and a driver for the first two days of my stay.
 This was invaluable and I would recommend it a thousand times over.
 My guide Lakshmi Kishore, took me under her wing and treated me like her own daughter.
 She told me about her family and about life in Mumbai and what an arranged marriage is like and she really opened my eyes to a whole world I knew very little about.

 Spending my first 2 days in Mumbai with Lakshmi ensured a “soft landing” into the crazy pace ofthe city.
 She introduced me to fascinating locals and explained a lot of cultural elements that I would have missed out on without her.
 She took me to a small Koli fishing village where tourist don’t normally find themselves.
+She taught me a few things about fishing, such as the fact surf fishing requires a longer rod.
+It was really interesting to learn about fishing actually.
 She showed me around Bandra, the neighbourhood I was staying in, and after learning about my obsession with food, took me to a series of street food stalls that still make my mouth water at the thought.
 “If there’s a long queue, it’s safe for tourists like you”.

 Surfing and Yoga in Kerala